 Granted, most snakes will stay in their habitat almost exclusively.
 They can escape, though.
 This will invariably lead to conflict.

 Let’s take ball pythons as an example.
 If these popular pets feel threatened, they could constrict a cat.
-This will lead to asphyxiation if the python is strong enough.
+This will lead to attempted asphyxiation if the python is strong enough.

 Other lizards, such as geckos and iguanas, are natural prey to cats.
 This means that they’ll never live in harmony.
 These lizards also have claws and sharp teeth, leading to painful confrontations.